 We saw our ‘sister’ boat stopped at one point and lo and behold….

 So everyone scrambled to get a shot…..

 …..it was great!

 (Don’t forget, you can click on the pictures to get a better view).

-Right about this time my brain and stomach were no longer on speaking terms.
-No amount of ‘Hang in there’ was helping and I grasped for the railing at the side of the boat and
+Right around this time my brain and stomach were no longer on speaking terms.
+No amount of ‘hang in there’ was helping and I grasped for the railing at the side of the boat and

 threw my guts up fed the fish.

 The tour guide very politely asked me to ‘go to the back of the boat – it’s more stable back there.’
 What he left unsaid was, ‘also, that way, the wind won’t catch what you’re tossing overboard and blow it all over everyone else in the boat!’